Famous and appreciated … too late

 It is worth mentioning that Anna’s mother (Mary) was a popular children’s author herself.
 Black Beauty was published in 1877, and Mary Sewell lived until 1884, so the mother lived long enough to see some of her daughter’s amazing success and influence.
 Though, as the copyright had been sold for a one-off fee, she was not able to profit from it.

-I once went to hear the novelist, Mary Wesley speak at the Bath Literature Festival.
-Her first serious writing was published in 1983, when she was 71, and she went on to have 10 bestsellers in the last 20 years of her life – including TV adaptations.
+I once went to hear the novelist Mary Wesley speak at the Bath Literature Festival.
+She published her first serious writing, aged 71, in 1983 – and went on to have 10 bestsellers in the last 20 years of her life – including TV adaptations.
 Someone in the audience asked the question “Do you regret that you weren’t published until so late in your life?”
 She replied “Oh no, certainly not.
 I might never have been published at all.”
 And I suppose that’s the attitude that many other writers and artists might take.

 “If they strain me up tight, why, let ’em look out!
 I can’t bear it, and I won’t.”

 You might be surprised that I see no problem with Anna Sewell sitting alongside Plato and Emily Dickenson in a list (see above), but I’m as happy to peruse a “thumping good read” as a “great” book, both are life enhancing in their different ways.
 In addition Black Beauty had influence beyond pure literature.
 There are also surprising things to be found in Black Beauty if you look carefully.
 I have a Quaker background myself (despite not having been to Meeting for years) and I couldn’t help noticing that some passages from Black Beauty, are distinctly Quakerlike.
 If you want examples you’ll have to wait for my book review (keep ’em keen, I say).